 You can also read Jim’s blog here.

-Homemade Science is a collection of classroom tested ideas, suggestions, projects, and experiments, put together by Bruce Yeany:
+A collection of classroom tested ideas, suggestions, projects, and experiments, put together by Bruce Yeany:

 Tips for Getting Girls Involved in STEM